Jonathan Foster Murder: Where is Mona Nelson Now?

 Investigators initially blamed the conflicting accounts given by Angela and David Davis for causing the delay in the investigation.
 They did not divulge many details except for specifying that initially, the parents had said that Jonathan was with a babysitter only to alter their accounts into saying he was alone in the apartment.
 After extensively interviewing the family members and others, the police still couldn’t find a suspect.
 However, a surveillance camera near the site where Jonathan’s body was found gave police the breakthrough they were looking for in the case.

-Mona Nelson is a former boxer who worked as a welder at the time.
+Mona Nelson is a former boxer who worked as a welder then.
 She immediately became the primary suspect in the case.
 When questioned, Mona reportedly admitted to only speaking with Jonathan alone in the apartment just hours before his disappearance but insisted that she then went on her way.
 The police theorized that Nelson was the unknown woman on the phone call that Angela allegedly received and decided to search her house and car.
-Upon searching her home, the authorities found welding tools, like torches, and twines identical to the ones used to tie up Jonathan.
+Upon searching her home, the authorities found welding tools, like torches and twines identical to the ones used to tie up Jonathan.

 The prosecutors brought out burned carpet scraps, similar to the one found at the ditch, and a sweatshirt belonging to Jonathan reportedly recovered from a trash can at Mona’s home.
 A forensic expert stated that the clothing item tested “positive for blood…that matched Mona Nelson.”
 Furthermore, a neighbor testified that he saw Mona in her truck at the driveway of the place Jonathan was last seen, adding that she left the residence half an hour later.

-Angela responded to the verdict by saying her son can “finally rest in peace” and said she had full faith in the Lord who would want her to forgive Mona Nelson.
+Angela responded to the verdict by saying her son can “finally rest in peace” and said she had full faith in the Lord, who would want her to forgive Mona Nelson.
 According to official records, Mona is presently incarcerated at Gatesville Correctional Facility.
 In 2015, her appeal against the judgment was turned down by a three-judge panel of the Fourth District Texas Court of Appeals.
-She is currently in the process of filing a writ of habeas corpus at State Court to ascertain her innocence.
+She is filing a writ of habeas corpus at the State Court to ascertain her innocence.

 Read More: How Did Diane Kyne Die?